stummjr/doc.scrapinghub.com/autoscraping.rst

 The running time of jobs is limited by predefined criterias.
 This is a very important mechanism responsible for avoiding infinite crawling loop traps under certain conditions.
 The limitation is required for checking the number of items extracted each fixed period of time.
 If this count does not reach a given threshold, the job will be automatically closed with status ``slybot_fewitems_scraped``.
 See `Job Outcomes`_ for details.

 You can also discover that in some cases the spider may consume a lot of time crawling pages that you don't need, thus reducing the items/pages ratio and, therefore, the spider's efficiency.
-By default, the autoscraping spider extracts every link it finds, and follows it.
+By default, the Autoscraping spider extracts every link it finds, and follows it.
 So a very important feature in spider development is *Link* filtering.
 By avoiding unnecessary pages the crawling will complete in less time and the items/pages ratio will increase, reducing the risk of a premature stop of the job as a result of an unaccomplished rate threshold.

 This section has been a basic (but essential) overview of the general concepts that you must know in order to better understand a more detailed description that will follow in the next sections.
 At the end of this document there is a list of common good practices for getting best results with less effort.